grapp-dev/stacks/docs/docs/prerequisites.md

 Consistent and clear!

-Another required thing, you always have to pass `style` property to your components if you want to use them within **Stacks** components, like so:
+Another required thing, you always have to pass `style` property to your components if you want to use them properly within **Stacks** components.

 ```tsx
 import { View, ViewProps } from 'react-native'